Garmin 245 Review

 The Garmin 245 is competing for lots of different kinds of runners at a price point that many people can afford.
 There are lots of other sports watches and smartwatches trying to do the same thing.
 Here are a few

-- Polar Vantage M – A great choice for a sports watch with few smart features (Polar M430 is cool too)
+- Polar Vantage M – A great choice for a sports watch with few smart features

 - Suunto 5 – Suunto’s latest watch is geared for tri but perfectly fine for running too.